boynux/boynux.github.com/_posts/2015-05-16-rake-pipeline-automation.md

 * [Rake][1]
 * ...

 Perhaps you already know `make`.
 That's one of the oldest out there.
 Almost every C source code that I worked with got one.
-The rest except `grunt` and `rake` are very popular in `Java`. `grunt` is very popular among `javascript` community.
+The rest except `grunt` and `rake` are very popular in `Java`. `grunt` is very popular across `javascript` communities.
 And finally `rake` my favorite which I'm going to explain here.

 Why `rake`?
 Because it's very easy to use.
 Provides almost every thing that you may need to get the job done.
 Written in `Ruby` and because it uses *internal Ruby DSL* you can directly use full ruby power in tasks if you like to.

+Here is an interesting [article][2] about Rake by *Martin Fowler*.
+In that article he explains what is build tool and details of how to use it with lots of good examples.

+But here my focus is mostly on *Automation* rather than *Rake* itself.

 ### Getting started